-Applicants must have a minimum cumulative grade point average (GPA) of 2.80.
-Applicants with GPA's below 2.80 may submit a COMLE application, however they will be evaluated and considered only after candidates with GPA's of 2.80 or higher have been processed.
+Applicants must have a minimum cumulative and scientific grade point average (GPA) of 2.80 (on a scale of 0-4.0).
+Applicants with GPA's below 2.80 may submit an application, however they will be evaluated and considered only after candidates with GPA's of 2.80 or higher have been processed.